 Looking elsewhere, the Asia Pacific market is currently responsible for over 50% of U.S. esports revenue and is home to a growing younger generation of esports betters.
 Africa accounts for less than 2% of the global online gambling market at present, but with mobile fast democratizing access to the internet, it’s a space worth watching.
 A case in point, Twain Sports recently announced that it will be making its South Africa debut with a new partnership agreement with Major Betway.

-Got any of your own predictions for 2023?
+What do you think will be the top iGaming trends in 2023?
 Get in touch with Jamie to share your thoughts.

 Jamie Daniel is our iGaming expert and understands the unique challenges faced by the industry.
 When not cultivating a magnificent beard, he’s working from our UK office.